Inferring the causal effect of journals on citations: Methodology

-We gathered information about $1\,341\,016$ preprints from arXiv, and identified the published version for $727\,186$ preprints (54\%).
-We extracted citations to both the preprint version (using arXiv identifiers) and the published version from references in Scopus.
-Preprint dates, publication dates and citation dates are all extracted from CrossRef, using a daily granularity.
+We gathered information about $1\,341\,016$ preprints from arXiv, and identified the published version for $727\,186$ preprints (54\%) (see Appendix~\ref{sec:data} for more details).
+We extracted citations of both the preprint version and the published version from references in Scopus.
+Preprint dates, publication dates and citation dates are all extracted from Crossref, using a daily granularity.
 We used the major subject headings of arXiv as field definitions.
 The impact of journals is calculated as the average number of citations received in the first five years after publication for all research articles and reviews in Scopus.
-We perform our analysis per year (2000--2016) and field, and restrict to journals that have at least 20 articles that were published at least 30 days after appearing as a preprint on arXiv (Fig.~\ref{fig:preprint_times}).
+We perform our analysis per year (2000--2016) and field, as the journal effect may vary per year and field.
+Moreover, we restrict our analysis to journals that have at least 20 articles that were published at least 30 days after appearing as a preprint on arXiv (Fig.~\ref{ext:fig:preprint_times}).
+Clearly, our data has a selection bias \citep{Bareinboim2012} on papers being submitted to arXiv or not ($A$).
+However, we can show that this does not affect our estimate of the causal effect $\Pr(C \mid \doOp(J))$ (see Appendix~\ref{app:sec:model}).

-There is a clear selection bias\cite{Bareinboim2012} on papers being submitted to the arXiv or not ($A$).
-We assume that the latent citation rate $\latcitrate$ may affect whether a paper will be submitted to the arXiv $A$, which in turn may affect the journal $J$.
-Previous research showed that publications that are available as preprints are more highly cited,\cite{Lariviere2014,Fu2019} but this effect seemed unlikely to be causal.\cite{Davis2008,Gaule2011} Whether a paper is posted on the arXiv then does not directly influence the citations $C$.
-If we control for $\latcitrate$ (which is effectively done by controlling for $C'$), we obtain that $\Pr(C \mid \doOp(J), A = 1, \latcitrate) = \Pr(C \mid \doOp(J), \latcitrate)$ by the rules of do-calculus.\cite{Pearl2009} We thus obtain an unbiased estimate of the causal effect $\Pr(C \mid \doOp(J))$, even if our observations are biased towards arXiv papers.

 Time complicates our analysis.
 The time $T'$ before a preprint was published, the \emph{preprint duration}, will clearly affect the number of pre-publication citations $C'$, while the total time since publication $T$ will affect the post-publication citations $C$.
 Preprints with a higher latent citation rate may perhaps be more quickly published, thus affecting $T'$.
-To tackle this problem, we model the temporal dynamics of citations, both pre- and post-publication.
+To tackle this problem, we model the full temporal dynamics of both pre- and post-publication citations.